 To fully understand the acronyms and analyze your results, see the help section below:

-• ADAC “Admitted Before Selection”:You have been admitted to the corresponding program before the selection process.
-This means that if you want this program, you are guaranteed a spot.
+• ADAC “Admitted Before Selection”:You have been admitted to the corresponding program before the selection process begins.
+This means that if you want to enroll in this program, you are guaranteed a spot.

-• LC “Waiting List”:You are dependent on the choices made by those ahead of you in the ranking, who may free up spots.
-Thus, depending on the choices made by those ahead of you in the ranking, you may end up with your first choice, your second choice, or your third choice…
+• LC “Supplementary List”:You are dependent on the choices made by those ahead of you in the ranking, who may free up spots.
+Thus, depending on the choices made by those ahead of you in the ranking, you may be able to secure your first choice, your second choice, or your third choice…

-• AJ “Deferred”:You have been deferred from the program and are not eligible for the second round of exams.
+• AJ “Deferred”:You have been deferred from the program and are not eligible to take the second set of exams.

 Two steps to follow: